djm4556/ustores_solver/README.md

 specific bug is patched- then you can re-enable it, but be aware that a known bug in the logging may cause YW to log wrong even if it's used as it should be in calculations.

+Also, a bug in the VU function for stage 3 causes the value's mathematical logging to show the correct math equation, but the module will use a different value, which is logged after the equals sign in the equation showing how the module got to that answer.
+Just like the YW logging-only bug, this causes math to seemingly be wrong, but this time the module uses the wrong value!
+Furthermore, it seems updates to this module have ended, so I won't be implementing another temporary workaround that requires a lot of work and restructuring of code, that only serves to pass a value not normally needed anywhere to everything, just in case one specific function needs it.
+(If there is popular demand, I'll consider it, but still, this module is horribly bugged.)

 # About ustores_solver (UltraStores solver)
 Semi-automatic solver for this Keep Talking and Nobody Explodes modded module: https://ktane.timwi.de/HTML/UltraStores.html (Using rule seed 1, the default)